romkatv/powerlevel10k/README.md

 kind of terminal you are using.
 Look around in terminal's settings/preferences or consult documentation.

-When you change the color palette used by your terminal, it usually affects only the first 16 colors, numbered from 0 to 15.
+When you change the terminal color palette, it usually affects only the first 16 colors, numbered from 0 to 15.
 In order to see any effect on Powerlevel10k prompt, you need to use prompt style that utilizes these low-numbered colors.
-Type `p10k configure` and select *Rainbow*, *Lean with 8 colors* or *Pure with original colors*.
+Type `p10k configure` and select *Rainbow*, *Lean* → *8 colors* or *Pure* → *Original*.
 Other styles use higher-numbered colors, so they look the same in any terminal color palette.

 #### Set colors through Powerlevel10k configuration parameters